torvalds/linux/Documentation/userspace-api/spec_ctrl.rst

 ERANGE  arg3 is incorrect, i.e. it's neither PR_SPEC_ENABLE nor
         PR_SPEC_DISABLE nor PR_SPEC_FORCE_DISABLE.

-ENXIO   Control of the selected speculation misfeature is not possible.
+ENXIO   For PR_SPEC_STORE_BYPASS: control of the selected speculation misfeature
-        See PR_GET_SPECULATION_CTRL.
+        is not possible via prctl, because of the system's boot configuration.

-EPERM   Speculation was disabled with PR_SPEC_FORCE_DISABLE and caller
+EPERM   Speculation was disabled with PR_SPEC_FORCE_DISABLE and caller tried to
-        tried to enable it again.
+        enable it again.

+EPERM   For PR_SPEC_L1D_FLUSH and PR_SPEC_INDIRECT_BRANCH: control of the
+        mitigation is not possible because of the system's boot configuration.

 ======= =================================================================

 Speculation misfeature controls